DragonWrangler1/DragonWrangler1.github.io/content/posts/voxelforge-weekly-release-24w37a.md

 Now.
-After all.
+After reading all that.
 Go test out the features for yourself.
 See you next week and enjoy :-)